LearnOnDemandSystems/docs/lod/quick-starts/linux/parameters-example.md

-# Copy Resource Template Parameters
+## Copy Azure Resource Manager (ARM) template parameters

-1. Click anywhere in the sample instructions below to copy the sample Resource Template Parameters to your clipboard.
+1. [] The code block below contains the definition of the parameters for the ARM template that you just copied and pasted.
+Click anywhere in that code block to copy its contents to your clipboard.

+1. [] Click **Import from JSON** on the **Parameters** tab to open a dialog where you will paste the JSON document you just copied.

+1. [] Paste the contents of your clipboard into the **Import Parameters** dialog, and then click **OK** to close that dialog.

-1. Close this dialog to return to the previous document.
+1. [] Close this dialog to return to the previous document.

   ```json
 {